- Ayurveda Retreats

 Distance: 60 km Time: 1 hour

-After our morning routine consisting of yoga and breakfast we drive to the once remote Polonnaruwa.
-Bicycles are already waiting for us here and we take a leisurely bike tour (about 25 km) through the peaceful landscape along a dam. after a little refreshment at a local families place, we return and visit the remaining ruins of the majestic city from the 11th century BC.
-The glory of the past heyday is still visible in the excavated and resurrected archaeological treasures.
-Especially the Buddha statues carved into a rock are impressive!
+After our morning routine consisting of yoga and breakfast, we drive to Polonnaruwa, an hour’s drive away.
+Bicycles are already waiting for us here and we take a leisurely bike ride (approx. 25 km) through the peaceful countryside along a dam.
+After a little refreshment with a family, we return to visit the remaining ruins of the majestic city from the 11th century BC.
+The glory of its past heyday is still visible in the excavated and resurrected archaeological treasures.
+The rock-cut Buddha statues are particularly impressive!

 In the afternoon we return to our Spa Resort, where we will spend the last night.
 How about a relaxing massage?